 - Candy thermometer

-Gather up all your supplies now, because you won’t have time to do it as this is happening.
+Step 1: Gather all your supplies now because you won’t have time to do it as this happens.
 The temperature of the eggs and butter is very important, so set them out ahead of time.
 A stand mixer will make this quite a bit easier, but it is possible to do it with a hand mixer — I did.

-In your saucepan, add your sugar and your water.
+Step 2: In your saucepan, add your sugar and your water.
 I wanted a “pure” vanilla flavor, so I’m using organic cane sugar.
-I have used sucanat before too and it is yummy, it just adds a definite “flavor” to it.
-Attach your candy thermometer to the pot so that it is in the sugar but not touching the bottom.
-Turn it on medium high.
+I have used sucanat before, too, and it is yummy; it just adds a definite “flavor” to it.
+Attach your candy thermometer to the pot so it is in the sugar but not touching the bottom.
+Turn it on medium-high.
 Do not stir.

-Meanwhile, add your eggs and yolks to a large glass bowl and add a pinch of salt, maybe 1/8 tsp. if you like measuring.
+Step 3: Add your eggs and yolks to a large glass bowl and add a pinch of salt, maybe 1/8 tsp.
+If you like measuring.
 I don’t.

-While your sugar syrup is cooking, whip your eggs until they are thick, quadrupled in volume, and almost gelatinous — they should form very soft peaks, though because of the yolks they will never be a “meringue.”
+Step 4: While your sugar syrup is cooking, whip your eggs until they are thick, quadrupled in volume, and almost gelatinous — they should form very soft peaks, though because of the yolks, they will never be a “meringue.”
 This is okay.

-When your sugar syrup reaches 240, remove the candy thermometer.
+Step 6: Remove the candy thermometer when your sugar syrup reaches 240ºF.
 If using a stand mixer, turn it on low so it’s constantly beating the eggs.
-If not, then grab your hand mixer in one hand and turn it on (in the eggs, please, so there’s not a mess!) and grab the pot handle in the other hand.
-You are going to pour the hot sugar syrup down the side of the bowl.
+If not, grab your hand mixer in one hand and turn it on (in the eggs, please, so there’s no mess!) and grab the pot handle in the other hand.
+You will pour the hot sugar syrup down the side of the bowl.

-Beat the egg mixture constantly as you add the sugar syrup.
+Step 7: Beat the egg mixture constantly as you add the sugar syrup.
 It is cooking the egg proteins gently, making them fluffy.
-Once the sugar syrup is all in, the mixture should resemble marshmallow in taste and texture.
+Once the sugar syrup is all in, the mixture should resemble marshmallows in taste and texture.

-I stopped my mixer just to taste it and play with it for a minute. 🙂 Keep beating it, though, until the mixture is cooled down to room temperature — this should take less than five minutes.
+Step 8: I stopped my mixer just to taste it and play with it for a minute. 🙂 Keep beating it until the mixture is cooled down to room temperature — this should take less than five minutes.
 And it is important.

-Now, it’s time to add your butter.
-It’s important that it be room temperature and very soft (like mine above).
-We are creating an emulsion here, and if the ingredients are vastly different temperatures, it will not happen.
+Step 9: Now, it’s time to add your butter.
+It must be room temperature and very soft.
+We are creating an emulsion here; if the ingredients are vastly different temperatures, it will not happen.
 It will fall apart into a soupy mess (which is possible, though annoying, to fix).
 If the egg mixture is too hot, it melts the butter and separates — put it in the fridge for a few minutes and resume beating.
-If the butter is too cold, it doesn’t incorporate well and you have the same issue — place it over a pot of simmering water to heat it up and then keep beating.
-Or, make sure your ingredients are the right temperature and skip all that. 🙂
+If the butter is too cold, it doesn’t incorporate well, and you have the same issue — place it over a pot of simmering water to heat it up and then keep beating.
+Or, make sure your ingredients are at the right temperature and skip all that. 🙂

-Start adding butter, a couple tablespoons at a time.
-Your mixture will deflate and become very runny and strange looking — that is normal.
-It will stay thin and odd-looking until you are adding the last 1/2 cup of butter.
+Step 10: Add butter, a couple of tablespoons at a time.
+Your mixture will deflate and become very runny and strange-looking — that is normal.
+It will stay thin and odd-looking until you add the last 1/2 cup of butter.
 Then, suddenly, it will thicken and whip up nicely.
 Frosting!

-At this point, add your vanilla and mix again, briefly.
+Step 11: At this point, add your vanilla and mix again briefly.
 It’s done!
-Transfer to a glass storage dish and keep in the fridge for a week or so, or in the freezer for a month or more.
-You will need to let it soften before you can frost a cake with it.
+Transfer to a glass storage dish and keep in the fridge for a week or so or in the freezer for a month or more.
+You must let it soften before you can frost a cake with it.